MichaelaRB/employee-tracker/README.md

  This is a simple command line application meant for business organization.
 Through the command line, a business owner can view and manage any departments, roles, and employees within the organization, as well as add new departments, roles, and employees.

 ## Usage
- Open the repository in the intregrated terminal and run node index.js.
-The inquirer interface will be navigatable in the terminal.
+ Open the repository in the integrated terminal and run node index.js.
+The inquirer interface will be navigable in the terminal.
 Browse the options and when you find the one you want, press enter.
 Should you want to add new values, such as a new employee, follow the prompts that appear in the terminal.

 ## Installation
  This program requires inquirer.
 Run npm i in the terminal before running any other code.